OLEGSHA/KenDB3/README.md

 KenDB3 will use Django as backend, with a REST-like API to access most of the data.

-Frontend will be hand-written HTML, CSS and JavaScript.
-Basic backend preprocessing of CSS and JavaScript is being considered.
+Frontend will not use any frameworks.
+A basic NPM and Webpack pipeline will be used.

 The site will be deployed using docker-compose.
 It will use PostgreSQL as its production database.